 All you need to do is determine what type of data your agency would like to gather based on your priorities.
 You can use analytics to make improvements, find solutions, and keep costs down.
 The data that can be harvested from the right mobile payment platform is a significant tool in making operational changes and increasing efficiency.

 The use of these systems greatly speed up boarding and reduce the amount of time commuters spend waiting.
-Contactless payment systems keep commuters moving swiftly through your transit system.
+Transport payment solutions keep commuters moving swiftly through your transit system.
 That efficiency will affect the passenger experience in positive ways.
 It also improves driver safety.
 Drivers greatly benefit from quicker boarding times and less of a need for handling cash.